 Canada won its first-ever medal in wheelchair mixed doubles.
-After an undefeated round robin, on home soil thanks to a national process to guide selection and put together lineups to optimize addition to home coaches from across the country who work with national program athletes in their daily training environments.
+After an undefeated round robin, addition to home coaches from across the country who work with national program athletes in their daily training environments.

 For the 2023 world championship teams, the national program used a rigorous process to guide selection and put together lineups designed to optimize team performance and contribute to Team Canada's overall success.
 With two world competitions running at the same time, the athletes showed flexibility and adaptability by training and competing throughout the season in different positions and lineups until the final world roster was set.